ocaml/platform-blog/opam-1-2-pin.md

 Most package managers support some _pin_ functionality to ensure that a given package remain at a particular version without being upgraded.
-The stable OPAM 1.1 already supports this by allowing any existing package to be pinned to a _target_, which could be a specific released version, a local filesystem path, or a remote version-controlled repository.
+The stable OPAM 1.1 already supported this by allowing any existing package to be pinned to a _target_, which could be a specific released version, a local filesystem path, or a remote version-controlled repository.